 8.00 EQUALITIES IMPACT

-8.01 As a Legislative decision the impacts have been assessed by DWP, WG, WLGA, at an Authority level impacts have been recognised.
+8.01 As a Legislative decision the impacts have been assessed by Department for Work and Pensions, Welsh Government, Welsh Local Government Authority and at an Authority level impacts have been recognised.

 9.00 PERSONNEL IMPLICATIONS

-9.01 As benefits reductions are implemented there will be an increase demand on staff resource to explain the changes to residents and provide advice and support to help residents manage the reduction in their household income.
+9.01 As the transformation of the social security system continues there will be an increased demand on staff resource to explain the changes to residents and to provide advice and support to help residents manage any resultant reduction in their household income.

 10.00 CONSULTATION REQUIRED

 10.01 None.